vanducng/datafold-docs/docs/guides/ci_guides/dbt_core/circleci.md

         * Deploy model changes into the data warehouse
 * Deploy Pull Request
     * When?
-        * A pull request is opened in Gitlab
+        * A pull request is opened in the external repository
     * Why?
         * To understand, test, and QA changes before deploying to the data warehouse